What Teens Should Know About Good Debt & Bad Debt

 - Some companies will offer “rewards” or “incentives” to spend money on your card.
 This can lead you to spend money that you might not have.

-Now, if you have a high-interest credit card and pay off your balance each month, then having a credit card isn’t a problem.
+If you have a high-interest credit card and pay off your balance each month, then having a credit card shouldn't be a problem.
 But if you have a high-interest credit card and you are only paying the minimum balance every month instead of paying off your card, the debt will build up quickly (because of compound interest), and it will be much harder, and more expensive, to pay off your debt.